 This section provides guidance on how to account for and report a liability for retirement of a tangible capital asset.
-This standard is effective for fiscal years beginning on or after April 1, 2021.
+This standard has been deferred by PSAB and is now effective for fiscal years beginning on or after April 1, 2022.